code4policy/modules/finalproject/project.md

 Process

-* Link to Trello [task boards](https://www.mountaingoatsoftware.com/agile/scrum/scrum-tools/task-boards) for SPRINT 1, SPRINT 2
+* Link to [task boards](https://www.mountaingoatsoftware.com/agile/scrum/scrum-tools/task-boards) for SPRINT 1, SPRINT 2
 * Link to USER STORIES board (for any additional user stories)
 * Link to a record of standup meetings including burndown for each sprint.
 Something like this: